-In addition, home partners invest hundreds of hours of their own labor – “sweat equity” – into building their Habitat house and the houses of others.
+Our work is made possible with the contributions of financial resources, expertise, services and volunteer labor from donors, partner organizations, volunteers and the families themselves.
+Potential homeowners invest hundreds of hours of their own labor — known as “sweat equity” — into building their Habitat house and the houses of others.